Ahoy, forex mateys! Another NFP Friday is fast approaching!

 For the newbie forex traders who are just tuning in, NFP stands for non-farm payrolls.
 And the NFP report shows the net change in the number of employed people in non-farming industries during the reporting period.

-The NFP report also gives forex traders (and policy makers) a good snapshot on how the U.S. labor market is faring via various labor indicators, with wage growth, the jobless rate, and labor force participation rate being the most important ones.
+The NFP report also gives forex traders (and policymakers) a good snapshot of how the U.S. labor market is faring via various labor indicators, with wage growth, the jobless rate, and labor force participation rate being the most important ones.